-For the past five years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival, have spoken about my research at mosques and on Muslim community platforms and advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.
+For the past several years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival, have spoken about my research at mosques and on Muslim community platforms and advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.

 My article for The Conversation July 2015 on the discovery of early Qur'an fragments in Birmingham University Library was reprinted in Newsweek Europe, the Express Tribune in Karachi and CNN.com: 'Discovery of ‘oldest’ Qur'an fragments could resolve enigmatic history of holy text'.

 I have also contributed to television programmes including BBC Timewatch: Crusades, Forbidden Art with Mary Beard, to BBC Radio (Radio 4 and BBC Radio Scotland), to Newsweek and to the BBC website across multiple languages.